MicrosoftDocs/power-automate-docs/articles/sequential-modern-approvals.md

 In this walkthrough, we create a sequential approval flow that manages employee vacation requests.

 > [!NOTE]
 > SharePoint is used here only as an example; it is not required to create approval flows.
 You can use any of the more than 200 services with which Power Automate integrates to drive your flows.
+If you are using SharePoint 2010, see [SharePoint 2010 workflow retirement](https://go.microsoft.com/fwlink/?linkid=2138686)

 [!INCLUDE [sharepoint-detailed-docs](includes/sharepoint-detailed-docs.md)]